bryansum/bsumm.net/_posts/2012-06-15-Text editing.markdown

 layout: post
 ---

 Of the two essential instruments of software development, the mind of the developer and a software interface to translate our thoughts, we realize that only the latter is capable of being reasonably transformed given the technology of today.
-A typical developer begins and ends their day with the disarmingly simple text editor — the textual interface between the mind and body and the hardware and software machine.
-Characters are typed, translated by a series of transformations to machine instructions, and computers willingly obey.
-Unlike typical communication between humans or historically inflexible (read: *non-Turing complete*) industrial machines, with software, we are able to dictate the level of abstraction which we're willing to communicate to our machines, assuming we're capable of creating the necessary software.
-In essence, the language we choose to speak with a computer is always mutually agreed upon by the lowest common denominator, but unlike interpersonal communication, this denominator is completely determining by our *own* ability as a community to recapture our *own* created language and re-interpret it successfully.
+A typical developer begins and ends their day with the dauntingly simple text editor — the textual interface between the mind and body and the hardware and software machine.
+Characters are furiously typed, translated by a series of transformations to machine instructions, and our patient computers willingly obey.
+Unlike communication with other humans, or historically inflexible (read: *non-Turing complete*) machines, we are capable of determining the precise level of abstraction which we're willing to communicate to our machines, assuming adequate ability.
+The language we choose to speak will always be mutually agreed upon by the lowest mutually understandable means, but unlike interpersonal communication, this denominator is completely determining by our *own* ability as a community to recapture our *own* created languages and re-interpret them successfully.

 Our computational tools: our text editors, our programming languages, our hardware input devices, are an artifact of our own ability to discover, conceptualize, adapt, and control computational language.
 The standardization on the keyboard, mouse, and text editor input paradigm of countless software developer professionals today should be examined in this light.
 Perhaps these all represent the apex of our ability to communicate effectively with machines to serve the end goals most pertinent to our world today.
-On the other hand, perhaps consider that our current input methods (by this, I mean hardware inputs, development environments, as well as programming languages) are but a local maxima of communication effectiveness, just enough to solve present day problems in enough different contexts so as to not needing to be fundamentally questioned.
+On the other hand, perhaps  our current computational tools — our hardware inputs devices, our hardware systems, our operating systems, our software development environments, as well as programming languages — are at a local maxima of effectiveness, adequate for  the present, promulgated due of familiarity, and showing signs of their age in a world much different than the one their were created in.
+Of course, the balance between these two views shifts every day with the introduction of new technologies.
+The beautiful thing is is we are able to change it ourselves.

 ## Forms of interaction

-The *form* of an input indicates its capacity to change; if we are to take a systems view of the problem, this is determined by its relation to its inputs and outputs.
-As mentioned previously, the fundamental forms of communication for man-machine software interaction include: hardware input devices (HIDs), the development environment, and programming languages.
-Physical / hardware input devices are created in response to human need: ergonomic factors and improving cognition by way of proper affordances, and the type of their output is partially determined by the capabilities of the corresponding machine.
+The *form* of an input dictates its capacity to change.
+To take a systems view of the problem, this form is determined by its relation to its inputs and outputs.
+As mentioned previously, the fundamental forms of communication for man-machine programming include: hardware input devices (HIDs), the hardware system, the operating system, software development environments, and our programming languages.
+For the sake of this discussion, I choose to use physical input devices as a lens on the history of the development of programming tools, text editors, as it is my personal belief that examining this relationship can impart some wisdom on how well our tools can and have been serving us.

+Punch cards.
+Teletypewriters.
+Terminals.
+Light pens.
+Keyboards.
+Mice.
+Roller balls.
+Joysticks.
+Gamepads.
+Multi-touch displays.
+Microphones.
+Baby monitors.
+Trackpads.
+Wacom tablets.
+Video cameras.
+Wiimotes.
+All computer input devices are created in response to human needs and ergonomics.

+Computer input devices have been largely dependent on the market success of their associated platform, as they have been traditionally tightly coupled with their platform's design.
+(With the rise of community-funded consumer electronics like the Pebble watch and the Rasperry Pi, however, perhaps we're in for a disruption in this field as well.
+Look no further than the [LeapMotion](http://leapmotion.com/), which has no platform to speak of.)
+No better example of this is the amazingly resilient QWERTY keyboard, which has seen little change in design throughout the past 100 years.
+Today, in the era of smartphones, we see Apple driving the change to touch interfaces via its iOS devices, and speech-based interfaces via Siri (although the latter has yet to stand the test of time.)
+In the 90's, Palm, another quintessential disruptor, drove the widespread adoption of stylus-input devices to consumers.
+In 1968, with the invention of the mouse by Douglas Englebart, and later refined at Xerox PARC, Apple successfully included the mouse on its Apple II, and led adoption of this novel input.
+Apple's iPod was designed around a novel input form for an MP3 player: a scroll wheel; the iPhone around multi-touch.
+Today, we see Microsoft moving into the game as well promoting the Kinect's depth sensors and location-aware microphones as an  input mechanism for its entertainment hardware.

+(Possibly add a timeline of input devices here?)

+Of course, other interfaces to the computers have been researched over the years, but have typically remained obscure.
+Pen-based input interfaces have had a [surprisingly long history](http://en.wikipedia.org/wiki/Pen_computing).
+A remarkable example of this was in the early 60's with [Ivan Sutherland's Sketchpad](http://www.youtube.com/watch?v=mOZqRJzE8xg)'s, which utilizes a light pen on a electrostatic display.
+Examples of the RAND tablet, an little-mentioned research project, introduced the notion of an entirely graphically edited visual programming language, and one of the first gesture-based systems.
+This was also pen-based.
+The Apple Newton was also the precursor to much of the pen-based handwriting technology we use today, and in fact the Windows Mobile-based handwriting devices were rumored to use its handwriting recognition technology.
+Wacom tablets have seen success in domain-specific fields like computer-based fine arts.

+ (its internals, however, have -- see the [Selectric](http://en.wikipedia.org/wiki/IBM_Selectric_typewriter) for an enlightening video of one of the first A/D conversions for terminals)

 Development environments (the "computer" itself and its operating system) comprise both the hardware a machine runs on as well as the underlying software platform layers in which communication occurs; the form of this is largely determined of the input hardware's physical form and means of interaction and the output largely determined by the nature of the software we choose to run on it.
 Programming languages are in turn determined by their input, the context in which they are run (the host operating system) and their output, the side effects they produce.

-The physical input devices of the system are, for better or worse, subject to the  well-established principles of a market economy, and comprehensive and paradigmatic change is largely driven by the whims of capital-instensive market players.
-In part due to this, the keyboard interface, the QWERTY layout, has changed amazingly little the past 100 years (its internals, however, have -- see the [Selectric](http://en.wikipedia.org/wiki/IBM_Selectric_typewriter) for an enlightening video of one of the first A/D conversions for terminals).
-Today, in the age of smartphones, we see Apple driving the change to touch-, and increasingly speech-based interfaces.
-Going back further, we say the invention of the mouse with the development of the mouse via Douglas Englebart at Xerox PARC, and saw Apple drive widespread adoption of the mouse with the introduction of the Apple II.
-We also see Microsoft promoting the Kinect as a novel input mechanism for its entertainment hardware, the XBox 360.
-Of course, other interfaces to the computer existed during the same time, albeit mostly as research.
-Pen-based interfaces were used very early on in the development of computer interfaces; in fact, [Ivan Sutherland's Sketchpad](http://www.youtube.com/watch?v=mOZqRJzE8xg)'s light pen predated the use of mice.

 Changes in the hardware and software development environment were also largely in accordance with industry demand.
 In order to keep focus on the effects this had on human-computer interfaces, we'll focus on a few key paradigms.
 The first, the electric typewriter, or teletype (TTy) interface, was introduced in order to augment the then-aging notion of printing punch cards via telegraphy with direct communication to external systems.
 Often, these teletypes didn't contain processors themselves, and instead would typically serve as a "dumb" terminal to an external mainframe; however, unlike the terminals of day, many of these would print output on paper.
 This environment was the birthplace of the B and C languages, [leading to the development of Unix](http://cm.bell-labs.com/who/dmr/chist.html).
 In fact, the initial Unix file system and its user utilities were developed using GECOS assembly (the base language / operating system for the GE-635, the host for the Multics environment at Bell Labs), and [transliterating to the PDP-7 using paper tape](http://cm.bell-labs.com/cm/cs/who/dmr/hist.html).